How occupation ratings work

 Heavy manual

-Example occupations: labourer, cleaner, short distance courier, farmer, tailor, wait staff.
+Example occupations: labourer, bricklayer, cleaner, short distance courier/driver, farmer, gardener/landscaper, tailor, waiter.

 If your occupation falls in this classification, you can’t apply for: